A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Experiments

-\textbf{Results:} Table~\ref{table:instance_precision_comparison} shows the gain obtained by using the auxiliary information over the baseline models for different sizes of objects.
-We result in a gain of 0.6 for AP.
-The gain is higher at 1.0 for AP\textsubscript{0.5}.
-For large objects, this number is as high as 2.2 (last column).
-The ES based variation does marginally better than L2.
-Table~\ref{table:instance_object_comparison} presents the gain obtained by the ES model over the MT baseline for detecting various objects in terms of precision, recall and f-measure.
-Suffering slight loss on precision, we are able to improve the overall F1 by 1.5 points.
-The gain is maximum for small objects which makes sense since a large number of them remain undetected in the original model.
-Further, a careful analysis revealed that ground truth itself has inconsistencies missing several smaller objects, undermining the actual gain obtained by our approach (see supplement for details).
+\myparagraph{Results on Small Objects} The table~\ref{table:instance_object_comparison} presents the comparison for detecting various objects in terms of precision (P), recall (R) and f-measure (F1), at 0.5 IoU and 0.9 confidence threshold.
+We observe the maximum gain for small objects using our method, which makes sense since a large number of them remain undetected in the original model.
+Careful analysis revealed that ground truth itself has inconsistencies missing several smaller objects, undermining the actual gain obtained by our approach.
+We give the detailed analysis in the supplementary material.

-Figure~\ref{fig:instance-seg-vis-results} presents visual comparison of results.
-Our algorithm can detect newer objects (Figure~\ref{fig:instance-seg-vis-results} (A)), as well as detect additional objects of the same category (Figure~\ref{fig:instance-seg-vis-results} (C)), sometimes those not even mentioned in the caption (Figure~\ref{fig:instance-seg-vis-results} (E)).
-Figure~\ref{fig:instance-seg-vis-results} (F) is a Mooney face~\cite{mooney1957age} as referred in the introduction.
-Mask-MT incorrectly detects a bird whereas Mask-BP can correctly detect a person with reasonable segmentation.
+\myparagraph{Visual Results} Figure \ref{fig:instance-seg-vis-results-main} shows visual output from our framework.
+Our algorithm can detect newer objects, as well as detect additional objects of the same category.
+At times it is able to detect the objects which are not even mentioned in the caption, but are merely correlated with the caption.

-\textbf{Failure analysis:} Figure~\ref{fig:error_analysis_sem_seg} shows a failure example for our approach.
-Overuse of back-propagation at test time may lead to over-fitting on the given auxiliary information in the proposed framework.
-As the number of back-propagation increases from 2 to 5, we observe over-fitting, leading to the prediction of multiple surf-boards.